People's Mojahedin Organization of Iran: After the revolution

 MEK demonstrators carrying Lion and Sun flags and those of 'National Liberation Army of Iran'.

 Massoud Rajavi supported the idea that Shi'ism is compatible with pluralistic democracy.
 In 1981, after signing the "covenant of freedom and independence" with Banisadr, and establishing NCRI Massoud Rajavi made an announcement to the foreign press about the MEK's ideology saying that "First we want freedom for all political parties.
 We reject both political prisoners and political executions.
 In the true spirit of Islam, we advocate freedom, fraternity, and an end to all repression, censorship, and injustices."
 They appealed to all opposition groups to join NCRI.
 Some secular groups had reservations that an "Islamic Democratic People's Republic" was unattainable, while Massoud Rajavi maintained that Shiite religion and pluralistic democracy are compatible.
 Along with former Iranian president Abolhassan Banisadr, Rajavi published a Covenant promoting freedom of speech, press, and religion in Iran, as well as protection of Iranian minorities, "especially the Kurdish minority".

 In 2001, Kenneth Katzman wrote that the MEK had "tried to show itself as worthy of U.S. support on the basis of its commitment to values compatible with those of the United States – democracy, free market economics, protection of the rights of women and minorities, and peaceful relations with Iran's neighbors", but some analysts dispute that they are genuinely committed to what they state.
 According to Department of State's October 1994 report, the MEK used violence in its campaign to overthrow the Iranian regime.
 A 2009 U.S. Department of State report stated that their ideology was a blend of Marxism, Islamism and feminism.

 The MEK says it is seeking regime change in Iran through peaceful means with an aim to replace the clerical rule in Iran with a secular government.
-It also claims to have disassociated itself from its former revolutionary ideology in favor of liberal democratic values, but they fail to "present any track record to substantiate a capability or intention to be democratic".
+It also claims to have disassociated itself from its former revolutionary ideology in favour of liberal democratic values, but they fail to "present any track record to substantiate a capability or intention to be democratic".

 The MEK says it supports a "secular democratic system", where their leader, Maryam Rajavi, calls for a "pluralist system", a non-nuclear Iran, human rights and freedom of expression, a separation of government and religion, and an end to Sharia law.